 Krakow or Warsaw: which is better?

-Are you planning a trip to Poland soon but don't know which of these two important cities to visit?
-In this article, I'll outline the main characteristics and differences so you can choose.
+Are you planning a trip to Poland soon but aren't sure which of these two major cities to visit?
+In this article, I'll outline their main features and differences to help you decide

 Katherine Betances